MubashirMalik/learning-nodejs/README.md

 1. Why Express?
     - Server logic is complex!
-    - For example: To parse an incoming request, we used,
+    - For example: To parse an incoming request, we used:
       - `req.on('data', chunk => {...});`
       - `req.on('end',  () => {...});`
     - We want to focus on our business  logic, not on the nitty-gritty details.
 So, we use a framework for heavy lifting!
 2. Alternatives
     - Vanilla Node.js (what we have done so far),
 	- Adonis.js (Laravel inspired)
 	- Koa
 	- Sails.js
 3. Middlewares
+    - Functions that can hook into the funnel through which the request goes.
+    - `app.use()` has 5 different overloads.
+        - optional first argument: `path`
+        - second argument: `callback`